 Are Those Things Real?
 Breast Implant Sizing 101

 You have a size for almost everything.
 A shoe size, a pant size, and yes—a breast size.
-While you can probably sneak your way into something a little off-size if you really want to (like those purple suede boots that you just can’t live without), things will always look a little wrong if the fit doesn’t match.
-Same with ill-fitting breast augmentation; a little too far in one direction, and you won’t get the natural look you want.
-From sizing, to materials, to things you should ask your doctor, this is the guide to natural-looking breast augmentation.
+While you can probably sneak your way into something a little off-size if you really want to (like those purple suede boots that you just can’t live without), things will always look a little wrong if the fit doesn't match.
+Same with ill-fitting breast augmentation; a little too far in one direction, and you won't get the natural look you want.
+From sizing, to materials, to things you should ask your doctor, this is the guide to natural looking breast implants.

 Choosing The Right Size

 The biggest mistake people make with breast augmentation is being off-size, which usually means going too big.
 The second mistake is failing to tailor the implant, meaning not getting the implant pocket to sit just right.
 If either of these things happen, you get what you would expect: an obvious “boob job” effect.
 Anyone can put an implant in the breast, but it takes an experienced surgeon with a true understanding of the augmentation procedure to know how to hit a home run.